 Before you submit your CV, make sure file conversion has not caused formatting errors.
 Emailing the file to yourself and opening it can help you identify potential issues.

-Following proper CV structure helps you create flow that makes your document easy to read.
+Following a proper CV template helps you create flow that makes your document easy to read.
 Take a look at our logistics assistant CV sample to get a clear picture of what effective structure looks like.